snap-one/docs-driverworks-xml/source/includes/15_common_xml/_34-connections.md

 [`<devicedata>`][1]

 This element defines the driver [connections][2] which are utilized to create the bindings within the Control4 system.
-Numerous connections can be defined within the `<connections>` element under the `<connection>` element.
+Numerous connections can be defined within the `<connections>` element an individual `<connection>` element.

 ### Example

 The example to the right is an entire connections XML section from a sample TV driver.
-If provides numerous example of the various types of connections and their respective XML structure that may be found in a driver written using the TV Proxy.
+It provides numerous example of the various types of connections and their respective XML structure that may be found in a driver written using the TV Proxy.

 ```xml